LowellDennis/bt/README.md

 The next thing you will need to do is initialize the tool settings for the worktree.
 ~~~
              cd [<path>\]name
-             bt init <platform>
+             bt init <name>
 ~~~
-* platform: Path to the platform directory
+* name: BIOS platform name for current BIOS worktree
+   * This is something like U66, A55, or R13
-   * Will attempt to autodetect the CPU vendor and CPU type
+   * Will attempt to autodetect platform directory, CPU name and CPU vendor
+   * It will also initialize alert, release, and warnings to off

 If you want to be notified when a BIOS build is completed.
 Do the following